simplymadeapps/simple_scheduler/README.md

 ## Production Ready?

-**Yes.** We are using Simple Scheduler in production for scheduling task that run hourly, nightly, weekly, and every 10 minutes in [Simple In/Out](https://www.simpleinout.com).
+**Yes.** We are using Simple Scheduler in production for scheduling tasks that run hourly, nightly, weekly, and every 10 minutes in [Simple In/Out](https://www.simpleinout.com).

 ### Why did we need to create yet another job scheduler?